Priyanknasit/JLT-INDIA-Challenge/Readme.md

 To Initialize the project follow these steps:
 1]Start the index.html file on the localhost
-2]Use "Santa-letter.docx" for the template(There is already a tempate present in a template folder) 3]The output would be put inside the Total_Output folder
+2]Use "Santa-letter.docx" for the template(There is already a tempate present in a template folder) 4]You need to create a database which present in DATABASE SQL folder(DATABASE name is: registration) 5]The output would be put inside the Total_Output folder

 Video Link for the Video Tutorial: https://youtu.be/pHe91G45YDw The Presentation is in the repository with the name JLT INDIA CHALLENGE1.pptx